 Over the last year we’ve noticed an increase in SaaS businesses stepping into affiliate marketing.
 Think about it.
 They’re the perfect candidate.
 Software as a Service businesses provide a product that is online (no delivery required), their sales funnels are completely online (usually), and they are subscription models with monthly fees (which affiliates love).
 Affiliates can quickly build their own empire of monthly paying customers, and SaaS providers reap the benefit of a massive sales team that is focused on retention and customer satisfaction.
-This is why more and more SaaS companies are deciding to build their own affiliate programs and affiliates are right there to support them.
+This is why more and more SaaS companies are deciding to build their own affiliate marketing programs and affiliates are right there to support them.
 Everyone wins.

 The Free Trial